Direct-Technologies-CZ/airflow-monitoring/README.md

 ### Production deployment

 Use the provided `Dockerfile` to build image and store it to an image registry.
-Or use this image:
+Or use image address (`ghcr.io/direct-technologies-cz/airflow-monitoring:sha...`) from [here](https://github.com/Direct-Technologies-CZ/airflow-monitoring/pkgs/container/airflow-monitoring).

 Use the image to run the main script like this:
 ```